edgarpf/aws-csaa-tips/README.md

 - The best way to implement a bastion host is to create a small EC2 instance which should only have a security group from a particular IP address for maximum security.

+- You can launch EC2 instances in a placement group, which determines how instances are placed on underlying hardware.

+- In cases where your EC2 instance cannot access the Internet, you usually have to check two things:

+  * Does it have an EIP or public IP address?
+  * Is the route table properly configured?

 - An elastic network interface (ENI) is a logical networking component in a VPC that represents a virtual network card.
 You can attach a network interface to an EC2 instance in the following ways:

   * When it's running (hot attach)